-If you want to apply for a bachelor or master programme at the University of Antwerp in the 2026-2027 academic year, you should first enrol at this webpage.
+If you want to apply for a bachelor or master programme at the University of Antwerp in the 2025-2026 academic year, you should first enrol at this webpage.

-If a certain level of Dutch is required in order to be admitted to the programme, you will be forwarded to a sub-form for the Preparatory One-Year Programme 2025-2026.
+If a certain level of Dutch is required in order to be admitted to the programme, you will be forwarded to a sub-form for the Preparatory One-Year Programme 2024-2025.
 It is not necessary to submit a second (separate) enrolment application for the Dutch language programme.

-For more information about enrolment at the University of Antwerp for the 2025-2026 academic year, candidates are advised to contact the Helpdesk for International Students.
+For more information about enrolment at the University of Antwerp for the 2025-2026 academic year, candidates are advised to contact the Registrar's Office of the University of Antwerp: